NethServer/nethsecurity-docs/controller.rst

 - **User**: The user can manage the units and the firewall configurations.

 The administrator user is created during the controller configuration.
-The administrator user is the only one who can create and manage users within the controller.

 It is recommended to create a user for each person who needs access to the controller.
 When creating a new user, the administrator must specify the username, the user display name, and the user password.